onlyhavecans/dotfiles/README.md

 ### ssh

 I included my ssh_config because I think it can be useful to others.
-I have ssh fairly locked down.

 The keys directory setup means for every host or set of hosts I log into I generate a different key!
 This means loosing a single key to a single system is not a large swath of revokes.
-However regenning all the keys for a yearly rotation or new machine is slightly annoying so I have a fish function called keygen which makes this easier.
+However regenerating all the keys for a yearly rotation or new machine is slightly annoying so I have a fish function called keygen which makes this easier.

 ### direnv